 Download our freen Green Paper: ITIL, ITSM & ISO 20000: A Beginner's Guide

 Simply click on this link and enter your details to receive this green paper.

 ITIL 2011 Updates

-ITIL is based around a set of 5 core titles (known as the ITIL Lifecycle Publication Suite) which have been updated recently in July 2011.
+ITIL is based around a set of 5 core titles (known as the ITIL Lifecycle Publication Suite) which have been updated in July 2011 and authored by the Cabinet Office (then named OGC).
 The 5 core titles are:

 These books are also available in a growing range of non-English European languages - see Shop by Language

 After taking into account users’ feedback and suggestions for improvement, TSO have updated the five core titles, which will make them easier to read and understand.
 The updated titles are designed to resolve any errors or inconsistencies in the content, and improve the publications by addressing certain issues (such as in the Change Control Log).

 Watch exclusive videos of the ITIL 2011 publication suite, presented to you by Ian Clayton (world-renowned ITSM professional and author of USMBOK).
 Ian Clayton Ian Clayton (author of USMBOK) gives his honest opinion on the ITIL 2011 publications, letting users know the significant changes, gaps and important enhancements of the latest updates.
 View our YouTube channel here: www.youtube.com/ITGovernanceLtd